First of all let’s see what the second commandment says:

 Simplified version of the second commandment

 This commandment, together with the others, was given by God to Moses at Mount Sinai.
-At that time the surrounding nations worshipped many ‘gods’ together with a supreme ‘god’ (represented by idols) who they believed controlled the different aspects of their life.
-To ensure that they had the favor of these ‘gods’ they believed they had to appease them in various ways.
+At that time the surrounding nations worshiped many ‘gods’ together with a supreme ‘god’ (represented by idols) who they believed controlled the different aspects of their life.
+To ensure that they had the favor of these ‘gods’, they believed they had to appease them in various ways.
 In the second commandment God was telling Moses that He is different from these so-called ‘gods’.
 Below is a simplified version of a paraphrase of the second commandment given by a Bible scholar:

 “Do not think of Me like the rest of the nations think of their supreme god, finite and limited.
 Do not think of Me in such a way.
 I am not limited and finite…Nothing can thwart Me in My purpose… Nothing in the visible realm can capture who I am and what I am like.
 In one sense, every visible thing reflects My nature and wisdom; for all of it is My handiwork.
 But in another sense, nothing in the visible realm is like Me; nothing can adequately represent who I am.
 I am too big to be understood in terms of any finite thing in the natural order.
 Do not, therefore, think of Me as a God who can be represented in terms of one finite image.
 If you do so, then it will not be Me, Yahweh, you worship; it will be some other god of your own imagination.
 I am a jealous God.
 I, Yahweh, the all-powerful, transcendent God, am the One you must worship.
 You must not worship the shrunken deity of your imagination.”